 For now, here’s everything we know about a possible Wu Assassins Season 2, from potential release dates to possible plots.

-Wait, Spoil Me: What Happened in Wu Assassins Season 1?
+What happened in Wu Assassins Season 1?

 Spoilers for Wu Assassins ahead.